clirdlf/ndsa.org/digital-preservation-2018.md

 The conference will be held at the beautiful [M Resort](http://www.themresort.com/), just outside of Las Vegas, NV.
 The NDSA strives to create a safe, accessible, welcoming, and inclusive event, and will operate under the DLF Forum’s [Code of Conduct](https://www.diglib.org/forums/2016forum/code-of-conduct/).

+### Thank you to our Sponsors!

+Please see a [full list of our wonderful 2018 DLF Forum + Digital Preservation sponsors](https://ndsa.org/digital-preservation-2018-sponsors/).
+Interested in sponsoring for 2019?
+Please email  [lkwasigroch@clir.org](mailto:lkwasigroch@clir.org) if you would like more information.

 ### Register
 Registration is open!
 Be among the first to secure a ticket and start planning for yet another memorable event.
 Please click [here](https://www.conftool.pro/dlf2018/) to register.